Hairtrigger-Bunnies/nodejs-bangazon-site/README.md

 Run npm run rollDB
-To tear down and populate the database
+To tear down, populate the database and start nodemon.

-Run npm Start
-To start nodemon

 1. Register a account with an  username, email, First/Last name, password of your choosing.